Former Advisory Board members

-He is a member and former a regent and former elected vice-president of
+He was a member and former a regent and former elected vice-president of

 the Islamic Medical Association of North America, and was Chair of its

 Medical Ethics Committee.
-Among other associations, he is a member of
+Among other associations, he was a member of

 the Islamic Society of North America and Christians and Muslims for Peace

 (CAMP).
-He is on the Board of Advisors of the
+He was on the Board of Advisors of the

 International Association for

-Dr. Athar's most recent awards include the Indianapolis Medical Society's Gov. Otis Bowen Community Service
+Dr. Athar's most recent awards included the Indianapolis Medical Society's Gov. Otis Bowen Community Service

 Award for Physicians (2002), the Laureate Award(2007), from the American

 the St.Vincent Hospital Distinguished Services Award (2008) and Distinguished